-This year it's 10 years since the discovery of the ACVR1 gene that causes FOP was announced on 23rd April 2006.
-Helen had the fantastic idea to mark this fact - along with International FOP Awareness Day - with a #FunFeet4FOP campaigr (fast becoming recognised worldwide) on social media, asking people to share pictures of their feet to help raise awareness.
+The second #FunFeet4FOP campaign was a huge success.
 Why feet?
 Because the first sign of FOP is malformed big toes.
 This classic sign is seldom recognized because of a lack of awareness of FOP, and this leads to FOP being misdiagnosed in many cases (often as cancer).
 People from around the world shared pics of their decorated feet or flamboyant footwear.